-Moral Markets is meant as a source of information and inspiration for business professionals, policy makers, students and researchers.
-It is a portal to quality blogs / news / events / online resources that help them critically reflect on free markets, ethics and well-being (and on the role of business, virtues, institutions and economics education).
-The site draws on research in economics, philosophy and theology, but also accepts quality contributions from non-researchers.
+Moral Markets aims to be a source of information and inspiration for business professionals, policy makers, students and researchers by providing a portal to quality blogs / news / events / online resources that help them critically reflect on free markets, ethics and well-being (and on the role of business, virtues, institutions and economics education).
+The site draws on research in economics, philosophy and other relevant disciplines, but also accepts quality contributions from non-researchers.
 In addition to publishing original content, the site points visitors to interesting content from around the web.

 The website Moral Markets was created as part of the research project What Good Markets are Good for, but is explicitly not merely a channel to communicate its research results.
 The site mission – see above – is broader than that, and the Good Markets project is merely one contributor to the Moral Markets website.

 Moral Markets is not connected to a specific political or philosophical tradition and does not try to promote a specific view on the topic.
 In fact, we deliberately aim to present a mix of – sometimes opposing – arguments and views.